Skip to main content

 Flow description

 This example flow uses country ISO codes (Alpha-2) to get a Country's Flag.
-It uses an open data source, you can find the full reference here.
+It uses an open API, you can find the full reference here.

 Using this Flow

-If you follow the link you get a picture of the flag as a response, in this case the Dutch flag.
+Follow the URL in the Notes of the flow again to iniate it.
+The flow will display a picture of the flag in your browser as a response, in this case the Dutch flag.
 Changing NL to any other existing ISO code will return the corresponding flag.
 Give it a try!

 What are the components doing?